ntewari29/FIXer/README.md

 # FIX Parser a.k.a.
 FIXer [![Generic badge](https://img.shields.io/badge/Version-1.0-Green.svg)](https://github.com/ntewari29/FIXer) [![Build Status](https://travis-ci.org/ntewari29/FIXer.svg?branch=master)](https://travis-ci.org/ntewari29/FIXer) [![GitHub forks](https://img.shields.io/github/forks/Naereen/StrapDown.js.svg?style=social&label=Fork&maxAge=2592000)](https://github.com/ntewari29/FIXer/network)
-FIXer is a simple FIX Utility that is aimed at simplifying FIX comparisons and FIX translations which is focused but not limited to enabling greater sense of readability on raw FIX messages and reliability in a way that minimizes the error prone method of eyeballing & FIX dictionary navigations.
+FIXer is a simple FIX Utility that is aimed at simplifying FIX comparisons and FIX translations which is focused but not limited to enabling greater sense of readability on raw FIX messages and reliability in a way that minimizes the error prone method of eyeballing & navigating through FIX dictionary.

 ### Introduction
 The Financial Information eXchange (FIX) protocol is an electronic communications protocol initiated in 1992 for international real-time exchange of information related to financial security transactions and markets.